Lalola22/rnaseq_pipe/README.md

 * path to the reference transcriptome
     *  A reference transcriptome can be downloaded from the UCSC genome browser

-### sleuth_samples.txt
+### sample_table.txt

-This is a TSV file that contains the different comparisons that should be made within sleuth for both of the Salmon and kallisto data.
+This is a TSV file that contains the different comparisons that should be made within DESeq2 for the Salmon data.
 Column one is the treatment and column two the control.
 It should look something like this.
-Each row of the file will result in a new set of calls to sleuth for the Salmon and kallisto results to be made.
+Each row of the file will result in a new set of calls to DESeq2 for the Salmon results to be made.

 ```
 Treatment   Control Replicates